TIP #1: DON’T FORGET TO TAKE THE STICKER OFF YOUR HELMET 🙂

 Hopefully this post inspired you to consider learning how to ski this next season!
 If you have questions about being a beginner skier at Alta, my equipment, or anything else, feel free to get in touch!

 Disclaimer: Thanks to Alta Ski Area for providing me with a discounted ski pass this winter.
-As always, all opinions and words are my own.There is 1 comment on this post.
+As always, all opinions and words are my own.There are 3 comments on this post.